Dwelling-Inc/heroku-gke-gcloud-auth-plugin-buildpack/readme.md

-# heroku google cloud buildpack
+# Heroku Google Cloud Buildpack

 This buildpack installs a pinned version of the Google Cloud SDK (445.0.0).
 During install, it generates a ```google-credentials.json``` file in the build directory, and generates a ```heroku-google-cloud.sh``` script in ```.profile.d``` which activates the Google service account with this credentials file upon server startup.